Cameroon - 2020 Election

-Cameroon will hold elections for the National Assembly, Senate & local offices in October 2019 (postponed from late 2018).
+Cameroon was to have held elections for the National Assembly, Senate & local offices in October 2019 (postponed from late 2018).
 Cameroon's government is a monarchy "dressed in the trappings of democracy".
 Cameroon is still a feudalist society as the relationship between the elites (ministers, senior officials, traditional) and the common people is more akin to lords and serfs than citizens of equal standing.

 Cameroon’s president Paul Biya confirmed that the country would hold its presidential election on 07 October 2018, removing all doubts over whether the violence-gripped, oil-rich nation would make it to the polls.
 Biya, 85, had been in power since 1982, making him one of Africa’s longest-serving leaders.
 The decision to hold presidential elections came a few days after lawmakers adopted a bill that postponed parliamentary polls until October 2019.
 "The mandate of the deputies is extended for a period of twelve months, from October 29, 2018," read the bill, supported by Cameroon's President Paul Biya.
 It was explained that because of the simultaneity of the presidential, legislative and municipal elections in 2018, the organization of the legislative elections could be difficult.